Retrievals of Protoplanetary Disk Parameters using Thermochemical Models: I. Disk Gas Mass from Hydrogen Deuteride Spectroscopy: Discussion

 \subsection{Limitations}

 The 3000 disk models considered in this study cover significantly wider ranges of physical parameters than previous studies.
-However, there are still a few parameters that are not explored here.
+However, there are still a few parameters that { have not been} explored here.
 One such parameter is the disk inclination.
 In this study, we only synthesized observables for 0 and 45 degree inclinations.
 Comparing the results between 0 and 45 degrees, we found that the HD flux and the SED vary significantly for disks with higher optical depths, which are typically more massive.
 We found that the HD flux may vary from a factor of 2 to an order of magnitude, depending on the disk mass, with a higher mass disk having larger variations.
 Also, the SED is very sensitive to the inclination.
 For example, a highly-flared disk can obscure the central star when the inclination is 45 degrees, while we may see the central star at 0 degrees.
 This results in vastly different SEDs in the wavelength range from UV to mid-IR.
 The SED from far-IR to mm wavelengths is dominated by the thermal dust emission; it is thus less affected by the inclination.
 The uncertainties discussed in section \S\ref{sec:stats} are estimated with fixed inclinations.
-The inclination should be known prior to applying the 3000 models for obtaining the disk gas mass with the smallest uncertainty.
-If the disk inclination is not known, the uncertainty in estimating the disk gas mass using such a statistical approach will be significantly higher.
-On the other hand, the inclination of disks may be obtained from many ALMA dust continuum images of disks, which are readily available.
+The inclination should be known prior to { using} the 3000 models { to obtain} the disk gas mass with the smallest uncertainty.
+If the disk inclination is not known, { the error in} estimating the disk gas mass using such a statistical approach will { increase dramatically with the inclination error, as an example shown in Figure \ref{f14}.
+The example suggests that the inclination error should not be larger than 5$^\circ$, and the uncertainty of retrieval also increases significantly when the inclination of a disk is mistaken to be lower than the true inclination.} On the other hand, the inclination of disks may be obtained from many ALMA dust continuum images of disks, which are readily available{; thus, the inclination error may not be the critical obstacle for the statistical retrieval of the disk gas mass.}